GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 A report that is scheduled for aggregation more frequently (e.g. each hour) will have fewer conversion events included than the same report with a less frequent aggregation schedule (e.g. each week).
-As a result, the hourly report will have a higher signal-to-noise ratio than the weekly report, all else being equal. **Experiment with reporting requirements at various frequencies, and assess signal-to-noise ratios for each.**
+As a result, the hourly report will have a lower signal-to-noise ratio than the weekly report, all else being equal. **Experiment with reporting requirements at various frequencies, and assess signal-to-noise ratios for each.**

 Learn more in
 [Batching](/docs/privacy-sandbox/summary-reports/#batching)